rossta/rossta.github.com/source/blog/2018-06-11-building-a-pdf-viewer-with-vue-part-1.html.md

   // ...
 ```
 To render a PDF to `<canvas>` with an acceptable resolution, we can take advantage of a browser property called [`window.devicePixelRatio`](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio).
 This value represents the ratio of screen pixels to CSS pixels.
 Given a hi-resolution display with a `devicePixelRatio` of `2`, rendering our PDF pixels to canvas may appear blurry; we'll use the `page` viewport to give the `<canvas>` a width and height at the required `scale` property, while also providing CSS width and height attributes to half the size of the canvas.

+In our component, we stash a (non-reactive) `viewport` property return by `PDFPageProxy#getViewport` for our given `scale` prop.
+This `viewport` tells us the expect pixel width and height of the PDF.
+We'll set these values as width and height attributes of the `<canvas>` element.
+For the actual size of the `<canvas>`, we'll use CSS attributes instead.

+Since the `scale` prop is reactive, defining `canvasAttrs` as a computed property based of the scale means our PDF pages will automatically re-render when the scale changes.
+Future iterations will allow to the change `scale` prop (using future zoom controls, for example).
+We'll simply calculate the width and height via CSS to update the rendered size of the canvas to avoid redrawing the canvas data from the `page` object each time.
+For this, we use a clone of the original viewport, given via the `actualSizeViewport` computed property, and the `devicePixelRatio` to calculate the target width and height style attributes for the `<canvas>`.

+Here's the code that puts all that together:

 ```js
 export default {